-Paper has been in the construction world for a long time, hanging onto its relevance by a paper-thin margin.
-If the opinions of technology thought leaders are any indication, it won’t be mourned.
+The paper has been in the construction world for a long time, hanging onto its relevance by a paper-thin margin.
+If the opinions of technology thought leaders are any indication, they won’t be mourned.
 For centuries, paper was used for various purposes such as plan review and project management.
 The main reason for paper’s demise is that it is simply inefficient and difficult to use in today’s fast-paced world.
 However, with the advent of paperless technology (digital technology), the rise of paper’s relevance has been hanging on by a paper-thin margin.

-The Benefits of Going Paperless
+The Benefits of Going Paperless Company

-Paperless can be defined as the dematerialization of paper documents through technology to achieve business efficiencies.
+Paper-free can be defined as the dematerialization of paper documents through technology to achieve business efficiencies.

 Define Your Goals

-- Invest in hardware and software that will facilitate a paperless workflow.
+- Invest in hardware and software that will facilitate a digital workflow.
 This might include investing in a good scanner, setting up digital filing systems, and installing apps that allow you to sign documents electronically.

-Implement Paperless Solutions
+Implement Zero-Paper Solutions

-Another paperless solution is to use electronic billing and payments.
+Another paper-free solution is to use electronic billing and payments.
 This means sending invoices and other bills electronically and allowing customers to pay online or via automatic bank transfer.
 This can save a lot of paper and time-consuming manual billing processes.

-Manage and Monitor Your Paperless Workflow
+Manage and Monitor Your Paper-Free Workflow

-A paperless office has been a white whale for the business world since the early days of personal computing, and construction is no different.
+A Paper-Free Enterprise has been a white whale for the business world since the early days of personal computing, and construction is no different.
 Today, technology has finally made it possible for general contractors, subcontractors, plan reviewers, GIS mappers, estimators, engineers, and anyone who views wide format documents — to access information and collaborate with others instantaneously, without having to rely on paper documents.
 In addition, paper documents are often lost or misplaced, which can lead to costly delays.

 Plans can be easily viewed on our large touchscreens, so no paper copy is needed ever again – not even when it comes time for changes or modifications during construction projects.
 Our wide-format 4k touchscreen with side monitor configurations allows collaborative design efforts between architects, engineers, and contractors who rely heavily upon computer-generated drawings and BIM files instead of physical documents like blueprints used in years past.